Munkurin: Munkurin

-The rocks are close together except for Munkurin which is a little further away, which is possibly why it is called the Monk.
+The rocks are close together except for Munkurin, which is a little further away, which is possibly why it is called the Monk.
 Two sources mention another reason for the name Munkurin, referring to before the islet collapsed.
-The article tells about the observations of Pastor Jørgen Landt written in 1800, that when seen from land the rock-island presented the appearance of a monk with red neck and dark grey body and head; and from sea it looked like a ship under full sails.
+The article tells about the observations of Pastor Jørgen Landt, written in 1800, that when seen from the land, the rock island presented the appearance of a monk with a red neck and a dark grey body and head, and from the sea, it looked like a ship under full sails.
 Another source, that of Olaus Magnus's Histora de Gentibus Septentrionalibus, states that the rock appeared to wear a hood over its "head," similar to that of a monk, as well as the fact that it provides safe refuge for those caught in a storm.
-The article mentions that the Monk was 70 feet (21 metres) high.
+The article mentions that the monk was 70 feet (21 metres) high.
 Munkurin is now 11 metres high, but it used to be higher.
-It collapsed in 1884/85.
-Before it collapsed the bird northern gannet (Morus bassanus) used to nest there, but since it collapsed the birds don't nest there any more, they nest in Mykineshólmur.
-It happens sometimes that the rock looks white from land, and that is because there are many northern gannets sitting there.
+It collapsed in 1884-85.
+Before it collapsed, the northern gannet (Morus bassanus) used to nest there, but since it collapsed, the birds don't nest there anymore; they nest in Mykineshólmur.
+It happens sometimes that the rock looks white from the land, and that is because there are many northern gannets sitting there.